-Our HIV Vaccine Trials Unit is part of the Division of Infectious Disease at Brigham & Women's Hospital (BWH), an affiliate of Harvard Medical School.
+Our HIV Vaccine Trials Unit is part of the Division of Infectious Disease at Brigham and Women's Hospital (BWH), an affiliate of Harvard Medical School.

 In this setting, our Unit conducts HIV vaccine clinical trials both independently and as part of an international collaboration of scientists known as the HIV Vaccine Trials Network (HVTN).
 There are two HVTN sites in Boston: Our site at BWH, and one at Fenway Health.